Spencer Steer Player Props: Reds vs. Athletics

 Spencer Steer At The Plate

-- Steer is hitting .260 with four doubles, a triple, two home runs and 10 walks.
+- Steer has four doubles, a triple, two home runs and 10 walks while hitting .241.

+- In 56.5% of his 23 games this season, Steer has picked up at least one hit.
+He's also had six multi-hit games.

+- In 23 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.